A generalization of Kadell's orthogonality ex-conjecture: Introduction

 By the generating function of complete symmetric functions \eqref{e-gfcomplete}, it is easy to see that the constant term $D_{v,\lambda}(a;n,n_0)$ equals a certain coefficient of $F_{n,n_0}(a;x,w)$.
 That is

 where the length of $w$ should be no less than the length of $\lambda$.
 In \cite{cai}, Cai gave a splitting formula for $F_{n,0}(a;x,w)$.
 In this paper, we will give a splitting formula for $F_{n,n_0}(a;x,w)$, which is equivalent to the two-part case splitting formula in~\cite{JWZZ}.
-Using the splitting formula, we prove the vanishing condition for $D_{v,\lambda}(a;n,n_0)$ and obtain an inductive formula for certain $D_{v,\lambda}(a;n,n_0)$, see Lemma ~\ref{lem-ind} below.
+Using the splitting formula, we prove Theorem~\ref{Thm-van} and obtain an inductive formula for certain $D_{v,\lambda}(a;n,n_0)$, see Lemma ~\ref{lem-ind} below.

 The remainder of this paper is organized as follows.
 In the next section, we obtain the splitting formula for $F_{n,n_0}(a;x,w)$.
 In Section~\ref{sec-proof-van}, we prove Theorem~\ref{Thm-van} by induction.
 In Section~\ref{sec-inductive}, we obtain an inductive formula for certain $D_{v,\lambda}(a;n,n_0)$ using the splitting formula.
 In Section~\ref{sec-proof}, we prove Theorem~\ref{p-recu}.
-In Section~\ref{Schur}, we present other forms of Theorem~\ref{Thm-van} and Corollary~\ref{Thm-rec}.
+In Section~\ref{Schur}, we give other forms of Theorem~\ref{Thm-van} and Corollary~\ref{Thm-rec}.